evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Dual_Motor/_index.md

 ---
 title: Polestar 2 Long Range Dual Motor
 linktitle: "2 Long Range Dual Motor"
 description: "Polestar 2 Long Range Dual Motor is an all-electric sedan with a WLTP range of up to 592 km (368 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true